Prelude – Concept of Reference, Studio monitors and Flat Frequency Response Calibration.

 Ollo Audio S4X as a reference headphone.

 Now coming back to the S4X, it isn’t tuned to follow any of the theoretical target curves like Diffuse Field or Harman Target per se, but is designed and tuned to measure as close to a flat line as possible on their G.R.A.S.
 60318-1 setup, which as I explained earlier, does not show the ear/pinna gain peak because of it using an ERP coupler instead of a DRP coupler.
-So loosely, a headphone measuring close to flat on an ERP setup will be closer to the Diffuse Field than the Harman Target (which has a 7-8dB bass lift around 200Hz).
+So loosely, a headphone measuring close to flat on an ERP setup will be closer to the Diffuse Field than the Harman Target (which has a 7-8dB bass shelf at 100Hz).

-S4X does measure very close to a flat line (as much as realistically possible I believe) but with a minor low-shelf of around 4dBs around 600Hz and one prominent lower treble dip in the 6-9kHz range.
+S4X does measure very close to a flat line but with a minor low-shelf of around 4dBs around 600Hz and one prominent lower treble dip in the 6-9kHz range.
 I don’t know why they have a dip at 3kHz in their graphs because S4X in fact has very good ear/pinna gain, quite in line with the Harman Target style upper-mids peak and gain.

 Sound Analysis – By now you all might eagerly be wanting to know if S4X really does sound ‘brutally honest and neutral’ as Ollo Audio markets it to be, or if it is ‘musical’ enough to enjoy music, or if it really can work as a ‘true reference’ grade headphone or not.
 The short answer is – Yes, it does and can, but it can do much more than just work as a reference headphone for professionals.